Sponsored by Mom Central Consulting for the Certified Angus Beef® brand.

 Here are the two dishes I made:

 Both stews have different flavor profile and both are winners.
-But only one of them will be chosen as the final winner on Recipe Rehab.

 Today we’re featuring the first one, this fabulous Beef and Barley Stew.